Microwave auditory effect: Research in the U.S.

 Auditory sensations of clicking or buzzing have been reported by some workers at modern-day microwave transmitting sites that emit pulsed microwave radiation.
 Auditory responses to transmitted frequencies from approximately 200 MHz to at least 3 GHz have been reported.
 The cause is thought to be thermoelastic expansion of portions of auditory apparatus, and the generally accepted mechanism is rapid (but minuscule, in the range of 10−5 °C) heating of brain by each pulse, and the resulting pressure wave traveling through the skull to the cochlea.

 In 1975, an article by neuropsychologist Don Justesen discussing radiation effects on human perception referred to an experiment by Joseph C. Sharp and Mark Grove at the Walter Reed Army Institute of Research during which Sharp and Grove reportedly were able to recognize nine out of ten words transmitted by "voice modulated microwaves".
-Although it's been reported that "power levels required for transmitting sound... [would cause] brain damage due to... thermal effects" the pops associated with the microwave audio effect are not sustained over time, and the effect is due to brief, sudden, increases in temperature.
-So while threshold levels of for the microwave audio effect of 267mW/cm² for 1.3GHz and 5000mW/cm² 2.9GHz, respectively, were reported by Frey in 1961, for the peak amplitude (providing the pops) and would only give an average (sustained) power density of only 0.4mW/cm² and 2mW/cm² respectively similar to current cellphones.
+Although it's been reported that "power levels required for transmitting sound... [would cause] brain damage due to... thermal effects", the pops associated with the microwave audio effect are not sustained over time, and the effect is due to brief, sudden increases in temperature.
+In 1961, Frey reported the threshold levels for the microwave audio effect of 267 mW/cm² to be at 1.3 GHz and 5000 mW/cm² at 2.9 GHz for the peak amplitude (providing the pops), respectively.
+They would only give an average (sustained) power density of only about 0.4 mW/cm² and 2 mW/cm², respectively, similar to current cellphones.
 However, it's been argued that despite waves the microwave auditory effect only constituting a rapid 10−6 °C rise in temperature, for threshold peaks on each pulse, that, at the least, a strong peak of around 1400 kW/cm² (1.4 billion mW/cm²) would certainly be harmful due to the resulting pressure wave.